chatbotgang/go-clean-arch/README.md

 ### User Stories

-- Account management
+Account management:
 - As a client, I want to register a trader account.
 - As a client, I want to log in to the application through the registered trader account.

-- Second-hand Goods
+Second-hand Goods:
 - As a trader, I want to post my old goods to the application so that others can see what I have.
 - As a trader, I want to see all my posted goods.
 - As a trader, I want to see others’ posted goods.
 - As a trader, I want to remove some of my goods from the application.

-- Goods Exchange
+Goods Exchange:
 - As a trader, I want to exchange my own goods with others.

 ### Project Dependencies